RigiResearch/middleware/README.md

-# middleware
+# Continuous Software Evolution Middleware

-A middleware for continuous software evolution
+A middleware for continuous software evolution.